Get to know me

 My Approach

-I can be described as warm, compassionate and collaborative.
-Supports are adapted to accommodate for your sensory, communication, cognitive and social needs and are low-demand.
-I draw on lived experience as well as the evidence-base to normalise differences and struggles while providing practical and usable advice.
-I value the therapeutic relationship highly and strive to create safety and respond to feedback.
-I respect you as the expert on you: my job is to walk alongside to navigate struggles and to reclaim life on your own terms.
+My approach can be described as warm, compassionate, and collaborative.
+Support is tailored to accommodate your sensory, communication, cognitive, and social needs, ensuring a low-demand environment.
+Drawing from both lived experience and evidence-based practices, I strive to normalize differences and challenges while offering practical and usable guidance.
+I deeply value the therapeutic relationship, prioritising safety and responsiveness to feedback.
+You are the expert on your own life—my role is to walk alongside you, helping navigate difficulties and reclaim life on your terms.

 My Approach

-I can be described as warm, compassionate and collaborative.
-Sessions are adapted to accommodate for your sensory, communication, cognitive and social needs and are low-demand.
-I draw on lived experience as well as the evidence-base to normalise differences and struggles while providing practical and usable advice.
-I value the therapeutic relationship highly and strive to create safety and respond to feedback.
-I respect you as the expert on you: my job is to walk alongside to navigate struggles and to live life on your own terms.
+My approach can be described as warm, compassionate, and collaborative.
+Support is tailored to accommodate your sensory, communication, cognitive, and social needs, ensuring a low-demand environment.
+Drawing from both lived experience and evidence-based practices, I strive to normalize differences and challenges while offering practical and usable guidance.
+I deeply value the therapeutic relationship, prioritising safety and responsiveness to feedback.
+You are the expert on your own life—my role is to walk alongside you, helping navigate difficulties and reclaim life on your terms.

 Special Interests